Two-lifetime model for the cuprates revisited: Application of MRDP to the cuprates

-The momentum map at energy $\omega<0$ of a BCS superconductor with vanishing scattering rates $\Gamma$ and $\Gamma_s$ is finite only at those ${\bf k}$-points where $E_{\bf k}=-\omega$, see Fig.~\ref{fig:momentum_maps}e.
+Next we consider momentum maps at energy $\omega<0$.
+In a BCS superconductor with vanishing scattering rates $\Gamma$ and $\Gamma_s$, the momentum map is finite only at those ${\bf k}$-points where $E_{\bf k}=-\omega$, see Fig.~\ref{fig:momentum_maps}e.
 Finite values of both, $\Gamma$ and $\Gamma_s$, contribute to the broadening of these so-called bananas.
-However, $\Gamma_s$ produces an additional effect: it generates a finite signal along the "gap arcs" where $|\Delta_{\bf k}|=-\omega$, also shown in Fig.~\ref{fig:momentum_maps}e.
+However, the foward-scattering rate $\Gamma_s$ produces an additional effect: it generates a finite signal in the momentum map also along the "gap arcs" where $|\Delta_{\bf k}|=-\omega$, also shown in Fig.~\ref{fig:momentum_maps}e.
 As a result, the spectral function in the ends of the bananas (i.e., at angle $\theta_0$) is enhanced with respect to their interior, as predicted theoretically long ago by Markiewicz \cite{Markiewicz04}.
-More quantitatively, the maximal spectral function (as a function of $k$) in the nodal direction is $A_{\rm norm}=1/(\pi\Gamma_{\rm tot})$.
-We estimate $\theta_0$ as the angle where $\omega^2=\Delta(\theta_0)^2+\Gamma(\theta_0)^2$ holds.
-The ratio between $A_{\rm norm}$ and the spectral function in the bright spots at the end of the bananas, $A_{\rm bright}=A(k_F,\theta_0)$, strongly depends on the value of $\Gamma_s$.
-For $\Gamma_s=0$ we find $A_{\rm bright}/A_{\rm norm}=1/2$, whereas for $\Gamma_s\gg\Delta\gg \Gamma$, we estimate $A_{\rm bright}/A_{\rm norm}\approx \sqrt{\Delta/(4\Gamma)}\gg 1$.
-This effect is demonstrated explicitly in Figs.~\ref{fig:momentum_maps}c,d, where we compare momentum maps for $\Gamma_s=0$ and $\Gamma_s\neq 0$.
-Remarkably, the very recently found bright spots at the ends of the bananas in momentum maps at finite energy $\omega$ in moderately underdoped Bi2212 \cite{Shah25} strongly support our MRDP modeling with finite values of $\Gamma_s$.
-We emphasize that all maps in Fig.~\ref{fig:momentum_maps} are completely determined by the low-energy properties of the spectral functions.
-For an analysis of the so-called joint density of states also measured in \cite{Shah25}, see \cite{supplement}.
+The need for the existence of an enhancement mechanism of some sort in the cuprates has been stressed also in later work \cite{Kim10}.